-This report sets out an initial draft Carbon Reduction Plan for the Authority, containing the current status and proposed way forward, to reduce and/or offset the Authority's own carbon footprint from its assets and operations.
+This report sets out the final draft Carbon Reduction Plan for the Authority, containing the current status and proposed way forward, to reduce and/or offset the Authority's own carbon footprint from its assets and operations.
+A draft was brought to this Committee in November and has now been updated with our final baseline figures from defra.